TheTannerRyan/naads/README.md

 This is a work in progress. **Please do not use it yet as more testing is still required**.
 Documentation will be provided soon.

+The naads client currently undergoing tests.
+The test instance is publicly accessible and can be accessed [here](http://178.128.225.33.xip.io).

 ## License
 Copyright (c) 2019 Tanner Ryan.
 All rights reserved.
 Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.